AldoSuba/docs.buf.build/docs/reference/inputs.md

 ## Specifying a schema

-Buf schemas are almost always specified as the first argument on the command line, and with the `--against` flag for the compare against schema on `buf breaking`.
+Schemas are almost always specified as the first argument on the command line, and with the `--against` flag for the compare against schema on `buf breaking`.

 For each of `buf {build,lint,breaking,generate,ls-files}`, the schema is